 At the same time, you may have additional documents that you need signed and dated by the candidate if he/she decides to accept the offer.
 Legally binding items such as confidentiality and non-disclosure agreements or non-compete clauses should be explained in detail at the time of the job offer.

 Don’t forget to include a way for your candidate to officially accept the position.
 Whether that’s a place to sign and date on the dotted line or to respond in some other manner, he or she will need to let you know they accept the position in order to establish a start date and work schedule.

 And you don’t have to worry about creating an offer letter from scratch—Paycor has a free offer letter template ready to go, just for you.
+Just fill out the form for access.
 Keep in mind, if you need additional help with recruiting or applicant tracking, contact us for a streamlined and simplified HR solution.